 - Sample Assessment Work

 - EEC Employment

 What does the EEC/IAC do?
-The Oregon State University Energy Efficiency Center and Industrial Assessment Center (OSU EEC/IAC) offers small and medium-sized manufacturers a comprehensive on-site assessment.
+The Oregon State University Energy Efficiency Center (a U.S.DOE Industrial Assessment Center - OSU EEC/IAC) offers small and medium-sized manufacturers a comprehensive on-site assessment.
 Student teams led by engineering faculty visit manufacturers in the Northwest and seek ways to increase their profits by increasing productivity and reducing energy use and waste.
 These energy saving recommendations, as well as further analysis, are then compiled into a report and delivered to the client.

 To find out more about how the center can benefit you and why IAC alumni are sought after, click here.

 The success of the EEC/IAC program depends on the quality of the student analysts.
 The EEC/IAC will help you to develop the skills that you have currently.
 In return, we expect a high level of commitment from each analyst to ensure the continued success of the center.
 The EEC/IAC is committed to assisting you in your professional development.